 I greatly admire botanical paintings but they are not for me – I don’t have the patience.
 For this piece, I painted a lot of negative spaces for the leaves and rendered the background dark and stygian to contrast with the flower – the star of the show.
-I left the brushstrokes as abstract and expressionist as possible, and I am satisfied that the result works as both a representation of a California Tree Poppy and as a painting as well.
+I left the brushstrokes as abstract and expressionist as possible.
+I’m satisfied that the result works as both a representation of a California Tree Poppy and as a painting as well.